BEST ROAD BIKE PEDALS

 This Know Fast review gives you the essential knowledge you need to decide what road bike pedals to get and where to get them in a brief, enthusiast-focused, ad-free post.
 I’ve done the same comprehensive, comparative, and conflict-of-interest-free gear and store evaluations that normally go into longer In The Know Cycling reviews to come up with my recommendations and insights and write them up in a form that you can more quickly read and act on.

 RECOMMENDED ROAD BIKE PEDALS

 I recommend the Shimano Ultegra PD-R8000 as the best road bike pedals for most road cycling enthusiasts.
-They perform well, suit the fit needs of most cyclists, are very durable and easy to maintain, and are very competitively priced.
+They perform well, suit the fit needs of most cyclists, are very durable, and are easy to maintain.

 If your biomechanics or bad knees require a fit solution somewhat outside the norm or you just prefer pedals you can clip in from either side with near near-frictionless float, I recommend the Speedplay Zero Chrome-Moly road bike pedals.

-Compared to the Ultegras, they take a little bit more effort to maintain, are about $50 more in the US, but are just as durable as Ultegra pedals and are similarly priced to them in the rest of the world.
+Compared to the Ultegras, they take a little bit more effort to maintain, are just as durable as Ultegra pedals, and are similarly priced.

 - You can buy Speedplay Zero Chrome-Moly road bike pedals at the best prices from recommended stores by following these links to Competitive Cyclist and Know’s Shop